daronphang/programming-resources/coding-guidelines/testing/design/principles.md

 Another way that tests commonly depend on implementation details involves not which methods of the system that test calls, but how the results of those calls are verified.

-With state testing, you observe the system itself to see what it looks like after invoking with it.
-With interaction testing, you instead check that the system took an expected sequence of actions on its collaborators in response to invoking it i.e. validate how a function is called without actually calling the implementation of the function.
-Many tests will perform a combination of state and interaction validation.
+Interaction testing is a way to validate how a function is called without actually calling the implementation of the function.
+A test should fail if a function isn't called the correct way, i.e. assert_called_once, assert_call_count, checking call arguments, etc. With state testing, you observe the system itself to see what it looks like after invoking it.

 Interaction tests tend to be more brittle as they check how a system arrived at its result, whereas usually **you should care only what the result is**.
-Also, they are less scalable, doesn't tell you that the system under test is working properly, and utilizes implementation details.
+Also, they are less scalable, don't tell you that the system under test is working properly, and utilizes implementation details.

 ### Test behaviors, not methods